Posts

 Image

 An apology without change is quite simply bullshit!
 I have absolutely no problems accepting an apology and moving on.
 I appreciate genuine apologies.
 I have issue with the apologies that continue to come without behavioral changes.
-The teen who continually apologies for talking back, coming home late, not doing homework or chores...but never or rarely does anything to prevent continual recurrence of what they just apologized for, or at least lessen that what was wrong.
 The parent who continually apologizes for the way they treat their child, how they scream or diminish them, or how they are absent mentally, emotionally, or physically.
 That apology means nothing if that parent continues their ways.
 It actually trains the child to never trust.
 It even models for them what is acceptable behavior in their life.
 The partner or friend who continually apologizes for biting your head off, being mean, or making you the butt off jokes that just aren't funny.
-When the apology is ...
+When the apology is sincere, it means the world.
+How can it be sincere when the behavior repeats itself?
+The person you trusted who uses you, lies to and about you, who really doesn't give a rat's ass about you unless it's part of their narrative.
+When you cal...

 Can't Shake Perfection